cloudfoundry/uaa/docs/UAA-APIs.md

 N.B. a GET is used in the [relevant section](http://tools.ietf.org/html/draft-ietf-oauth-v2-22#section-4.2.1) of the spec that talks about the implicit grant, but a POST is explicitly allowed in the [section on the `/authorize` endpoint, paragraph 5][OAuth2-3.1].

 All requests to this endpoint MUST be over SSL.

-For our initial use we will use the OAuth2 `scope` parameter to bind any resulting access\_tokens to a cloud foundry instance.
-In the future scopes could be further refined such that the user could restrict the authorizations represented by the access\_token to a specific subset of resources (such as within an Org) or to a subset of permissions (such as read-only).

 ### Implicit Grant